Pegaso Z-102: Racing

-Z-102s competed in several racing events but were met with little to no real success.
-Two z-102 were entered for the 1952 Monaco Grand Prix for drivers Juan Jover and Joaquin Palacios, one right hand and one left hand drive, (plus a third left hand drive spare car).
+ENASA registered two Pegaso Z-102s in the 1952 Monaco Grand Prix, which was exceptionally held for sports racing cars.
+Chassis 0113 and 0115 were registered for Juan Jover (number 52) and Joaquin Palacios (number 54) respectively, plus a third reserve car.
 Three Z-102s were entered by Pegaso in the 1953 24 Hours of Le Mans (some sources claim the number was 4, and others claim only 2 entered), but during the race driver Juan Jover misjudged the speed of his approach to the corner after the Dunlop bridge, causing him to crash his Z-102 Spyder into the barriers at more than 200 km/h.
 He sustained serious injuries to his left leg from the crash, and Pegaso decided to withdraw their other cars.
 They competed also in the 1954 Carrera Panamericana, driven by Joaquin Palacio, achieving promising results in the first stages, but an accident prevented an excellent final position.On September 25, 1953, in Jabbeke (Belgium), a Z-102 Touring BS/2.8 (the old Barchetta used at Le Mans, 2.8 litre single supercharger), driven by Celso Fernández, broke four official R.A.C.B.
 (Royal Automobile Club de Belgique) world records.
 Of these records the most prominent was its speed in the flying-start kilometer.
 The supercharged Z-102 achieved a 243.079 km/h (151.042 mph) average, a record previously held by a Jaguar XK120.
 This made the Z-102 the fastest production car in the world at that time.
 The original Z-102 BSS/2.5 Bisiluro Especial Competición (2.5 litre twin supercharged) built to take on the records couldn't be used because of a blown engine.

 Concours events

 A Pegaso Z-102 coupé with coachwork by Saoutchik, owned by Baron Thyssen-Bornemisza, wearing leopard skin upholstered seats and gold controls won the 1953 Enghien-les-Bains (France) Grand Prix d'Elegance.
 A 1952 Z-102 "Cupola", one of two believed to have been made and the only one known to have survived, took the Chairman's Choice Award and Best of Show Concours de Sport at the 2016 Amelia Island Concours d'Elegance.
+At the 2023 Pebble Beach Concours d'Elegance, Pegaso was included as a featured class, featuring nine of the best examples in the world.